-- It is the student's responsibility to maintain backup copies of disks and assignments and to complete the work in the time available.
+• It is the student's responsibility to maintain backup copies of disks and assignments and to complete the work in the time available.
 Students are strongly encouraged to utilize their public server space provided by Auburn University as one of their back-up options.
 However, this should not be the only option used by students.
-Multiple copies of files should also be used to guard against data loss.
-Failure to submit assignments due to data loss is not an acceptable excuse. - Students will be utilizing the server space provided to them by the University for their web-based assignments.
-It is the student's responsibility to ensure that adequate space is available for the storage of all required files for this project. - Students are strongly encouraged to investigate their available server space at the beginning of the semester in order to ensure that adequate storage space is available.
-If students have trouble determining the space available, they should contact the OIT help desk.
-If it is determined that adequate space is not available, the student should contact the instructor immediately in order to determine the best course of action that will resolve the situation.
+Dropbox or flash drives, and multiple copies of files should also be used to guard against data loss.
+Failure to submit assignments due to data loss is not an acceptable excuse.